LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 ### 4.2 Team Communications

 #### 4.2.1 Match Communication Rules
-- Teams must use L7 Discord voice channels for all match communications
+- Teams must use LEAGUE7 Discord voice channels for all match communications
 - Teams cannot utilize other Discord servers for communication during official matches
-- Only players on the team roster may speak in their respective voice channels during matches
+- Only players on the team roster may speak in their respective voice channels
    - No outside coaching is allowed during matches
 - Staff members may join team channels for observation but will remain muted unless needed
 - Recording of voice communications is prohibited without consent from all participants